isomerpages/moe-lianhuapri/_learning/Aesthetics/Visual Art.md

 ![](/images/Learning/Visual%20Art/2025visualart9.jpg)

-**Major Programmes**<br>
+<h4><strong>Major Programmes</strong></h4><h4>
-**<u>Museum-Based Learning Programme</u>**
+</h4><h5><strong><u>Museum-Based Learning Programme</u></strong></h5><h4>

 <p style="text-align: justify;">
 In the Museum-based learning module, our P4 students learn about local contexts and contemporary issues through local art exhibits in the National Gallery Singapore as part of their core learning experience.
-Students are introduced to various types of artworks and learned about Singapore’s artforms – both past and contemporary.
+Students are introduced to various types of artworks and learned about Singapore’s art forms – both past and contemporary.
 <br><br>
 During the museum visit, students were introduced to visual-thinking routine questions that fostered critical thinking.
 By engaging in group activities, they sharpened their observation skills, analyzing the art elements and techniques used by the artists.
 This approach not only helped them appreciate the creative process but also developed their ability to think critically about the artwork’s meaning and context.
 <br><br>